 Child Custody Lawyer in Madison, WI

-At Karp & Iancu, S.C., our Madison parental rights attorneys are skilled, experienced advocates for parents.
-Also, our child custody lawyers are compassionate and future-focused advocates for parents.
+At Karp & Iancu, S.C., our Madison parental rights attorneys are skilled, experienced advocates for parents with decades of experience.
+Also, our dedicated and trusted child custody lawyers are compassionate and future-focused advocates for parents.
 We know that a divorce or separation is challenging, especially for parents of young children.
-With experience handling the full range of family law matters, our legal team is here to devise the strategy that works best for your case.
+With experience handling the full range of family law matters, our local legal team is here to devise the comprehensive legal strategy that works best for your case.
 If you have questions about child custody, child visitation, or parental rights, we can help.

 An Overview of Madison Child Custody Laws in Wisconsin

-In Wisconsin, the term ‘child custody’ refers to decision-making authority, not where a child lives on a day-to-day basis.
-A parent with custody has the legal right to make important decisions regarding a child’s life, including matters related to education, health care, and overall welfare.
+In Wisconsin, the term 'child custody' refers to decision-making authority, not where a child lives on a day-to-day basis.
+A parent with custody has the legal right to make important decisions regarding a child's life, including matters related to education, health care, and overall welfare.
+Understanding how to get child custody and what to expect in custody hearing proceedings is essential for parents navigating this complex process.
 Below are some of the key things to know about Madison child custody laws in Wisconsin:

-• Paternity Forms the Basis of a Father’s Rights and Responsibilities: Under Wisconsin law, a father does not have custody or placement rights unless paternity has been legally established.
+• Paternity Forms the Basis of a Father's Rights and Responsibilities: Under Wisconsin law, a father does not have custody or placement rights unless paternity has been legally established.
 Married fathers generally have automatic rights, while unmarried fathers must take steps such as filing a voluntary acknowledgment or undergoing DNA testing.
-Our Madison child custody attorneys near you can help with paternity-related matters.
+Our Madison child custody attorneys near you can help with paternity-related matters and petition the court to establish parental rights.

 • The Best Interests of the Child Standard: Wisconsin applies the best interests of the child standard in all custody cases.
 Under Wis.
 Stat. § 767.41, courts must determine which custody arrangement best serves the child, regardless of parental preference.
-If you have questions about how this standard applies, a Madison child custody attorney near you can help.
+If you have questions about how this standard applies, a Madison child custody attorney near you can help you prepare for custody case proceedings and understand how long does custody case take.

 Understanding Your Right to Child Custody in Madison, Wisconsin

-• Mother’s Custody Rights: If you are a mother seeking child custody in Dane County, a Madison child custody lawyer near you can help protect your parental rights.
+• Mother's Custody Rights: If you are a mother seeking child custody in Dane County, a Madison child custody lawyer near you can help protect your parental rights and draft custody agreements that serve your child's best interests.

-• Father’s Custody Rights: If you are a father pursuing custody in Dane County, a Madison child custody attorney can guide you through the legal process and paternity requirements.
+• Father's Custody Rights: If you are a father pursuing custody in Dane County, a Madison child custody attorney can guide you through the legal process and paternity requirements while providing zealous advocacy in contested and uncontested proceedings.

 The primary distinction between a mother's and father's rights in Wisconsin custody cases often involves paternity.
 For unmarried fathers, paternity must be legally established before custody or placement rights exist.
 This may be done through voluntary acknowledgment, genetic testing, or a court order.